 Be sensitive to the needs of grieving guests

-Grieving guests may have specific needs or requests, and it's crucial that funeral caterers respond to these with sensitivity and understanding.
-Be prepared to accommodate last-minute changes or special requests, and always maintain a compassionate and empathetic demeanour.
+Grieving guests may have specific needs or requests, and it’s crucial that a compassionate team or experienced team respond to these with sensitivity and understanding.

 Meeting the needs of grieving guests